anilkarki979/React/README.md

 ###  Expense Tracker
 This is a React component that provides a form and table for tracking expenses.
 The component allows users to add, edit, and delete expenses, as well as search and sort the expense table.

-### Installation
-To use this component in your React project, you need to install the required dependencies.
-Make sure you have Node.js and npm installed on your machine.
-Then, follow these steps:

-### `npm install`

 ### Usage
 The FormTable component provides a form for adding or updating expenses and a table for displaying and managing expenses.